2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 • Black-bellied bustard

-In the afternoon we had a siesta and a very quick shower under the trees.
+We had a siesta and a speedy shower in the afternoon under the trees.

-At 4 pm we left the camp again.
-By mere luck, we found a female leopard sleeping just next to a bush.
-We had an obvious view of her, making it a nice experience.
+At 4 pm, we left the camp again.
+Luckily, we found a female leopard sleeping just next to a bush.
+We had an obvious view of her, making it a pleasant experience.

 A cute hyena family

 Our guide knew about a hyena den not too far from the camp.
-There we would wait a bit until the mother would come back and greet the little ones.
+There we would wait until the mother returned and greeted the little ones.
 For a minute, we discussed with another car that claimed no hyenas were there anymore.
 Our patience was rewarded, as they did live in the den.
-Cute hyena puppies greeting the mom.
+Cute hyena puppies greeting their mom.

-It was getting late again, so we had to go back to camp—another dinner around the campfire and off to bed.
+It was getting late again, so we had to return to camp—another dinner around the campfire and off to bed.
 The next day we would have to go back to Maun.

 vervet monkey mother and child